plutov/formulosity/README.md

 You can deploy individual services to any cloud provider or self host them.

-- Go backend.
+- Go backend
-- Next.js frontend.
+- React Router UI
-- Postgres database.
+- Postgres database

 ### Environment Variables